vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 ![Switch](switch.jpg)

+Java 12 introduced whole lot of useful improvements to the good old switch, which makes it way more useful.

 ## Traditional switch
 Good old switch is available in Java from the very beggining and little has changed since then until now.
 Java's switch follows closely the design of C and C++ including the weird parts.